-Tennis elbow (clinically known as lateral epicondylitis) is a tendon condition that causes pain around the outside of the elbow and is often caused by overusing the affected muscle (often the wrist extensor muscle).
-Research suggests that this injury can affect up to 3% of the population and mostly affects those aged between 35–50 who have a history of repetitive activities using the upper body or have a change in load.
+Tennis elbow (clinically known as lateral epicondylitis) is a tendon condition that causes pain around the outside of the elbow and is often caused by overusing the the wrist extensor muscle.
+It mostly commonly affects those aged between 35–50 who do repetitive activities using the upper body or have a change in load.

 - You may notice pain on the outside of your upper forearm, just below the bend of your elbow